 Here’s What You’ll Learn:

-- Evita’s journey from Hong Kong to success in L.A.
+- Evita’s journey from Shanghai to success in L.A.

 - Zack’s favorite L.A.
 Story and how he met Evita for the first time